-As a core course a student must take to obtain an M.S. in Engineering Management (EM) at NJIT, this course is to provide knowledge in two functional areas that are the cornerstones of the discipline: cost management and systems management.
+As a core course a student must take to obtain an M.S. in Engineering Management (EM) at NJIT, this course is to provide knowledge in two functional areas: cost management and systems management.

-The overall learning outcomes include creating mathematical models, applying classical optimization techniques to solve problems, analyzing and evaluating solutions generated by Excel Solver, and interpreting solutions to facilitate decision making.

-These learning outcomes are appropriate to the rigor and breadth of the EM program.
-Further, students are required to meet high standards and requirements of the program, regardless of the method of instruction.
+The overall learning objectives include the development of mathematical models, the application of classical optimization techniques to solve problems, the analysis and evaluation of solutions generated by Excel Solver, and the interpretation of results to enhance decision-making processes.
+These learning outcomes align with the rigor and breadth of the EM program.
+Further, students are expected to meet high standards and requirements of the program, regardless of the instructional method.